jesterr0/NfoForge/docs/view/token-replacer/multi-line.md

 <!-- prettier-ignore -->
 !!! info
     Detects if there is an edition detected and fills it with a clean formatted output.
-If there is not edition detected it outputs 'None' as the edition.
+If there is not any editions detected it outputs 'None' as the edition.

 **Output:**